 John is a superb talent – a talented athlete, a telented football player, a talented coach and a man of talents away from the athletics arena that others would be proud of on their own.
 Athletics is lucky to have him among their numbers.

-Carrying the CG baton for Glasgow on 23rd June 2014 on day 12 Stepps
+Receiving the CG baton for Glasgow on 23rd June 2014 on day 12 Stepps